The Danes love Christmas

 Dancing around the tree

 After dinner, the candles on the tree are lit.
 Everyone joins hands and dances around the tree, whilst singing traditional Danish Christmas hymns and carols.
-Then its time to exchange gifts.
-Normally, one of the children is chosen to select the wrapped presents from under the tree and hand them over one at the time, so everyone can watch each present being unwrapped.
+Then, they exchange gifts.
+Normally, one of the children selects the wrapped presents from under the tree and hands them over one at the time, so everyone can watch each present being unwrapped.

-No special activities are planned for Christmas Day, although many of the churches offer services.
-Is a time for relaxing and playing with all the new toys.
+No-one makes plans for Christmas Day, although many of the churches offer services.
+They simply, chill, read and play with all the new toys.

 Even ‘The little book of Hygge’ says defining hygge is hard.
 It is about being together with loved ones, candles are involved, coffee, cake and alcohol can all play a part.
 But it is more an atmosphere than tangible elements.
 After years in America I think about it as making lemonade with lemons.
 Denmark is cold and often the weather is miserable.
 The Danes have embraced all of this and turned it into a positive experience, with an abundance of fluffy things and a great attitude.